dhemery/runtime-suite/README.md

 The project also includes these finders and filters:

- * `ClassesOnClasspath` class finder: Finds all classes on the given classpath.
+ * `ClassesOnClasspath` class finder: Finds all classes on the given classpaths.
  * `ListedClasses` class finder: Finds the specified classes.
 This can be useful to construct a fixed list of test classes to be filtered by information gathered at runtime.
  * `IncludeClasses` class filter: Passes each specified class; rejects all other classes.
  * `ExcludeClasses` class filter: Passes each class except those specified.
  * `IncludeClassCategories` class filter: Passes each class in any of the specified categories; rejects all other classes.
  * `ExcludeClassCategories` class filter: Rejects each class in any of the specified categories; passes all other classes.
  * `IncludeMethodCategories` method filter: Passes each test method in any of the specified categories; rejects all other test methods.
  * `ExcludeMethodCategories` method filter: Rejects each test method in any of the specified categories; passes all other test methods.

 ## Declaring Runtime Suites